Engine Cranks But Won’t Start

 - Fuel control determines how much fuel enters the engine.

-In this scenario, the engine is port fuel injected.
+In this scenario, the engine is port fuel-injected.
 This means that there is an individual injector for each cylinder.
 The injectors are controlled electronically by the engine control module(ECM).

 Strategy Meets Reality The Technical Tap!

 There should be a hum as the fuel pump inside the tank runs for 2 seconds as soon as the key is turned on.
-If you hear the pump, you have verified there is the power to the fuel pump.
+If you hear the pump, you have verified there is power to the fuel pump.
 If you do not, have your assistant attempt to start the engine as you “tap” the fuel tank’s bottom with a mallet.
 If the engine starts, chances are, it needs a fuel pump.

 What if the fuel pump is running and the engine doesn’t start?
 What next?
+The fuel pump was, in fact, not the problem, and you should try some other troubleshooting strategies.

 Anti-Theft/Immobilizer System